FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 ﻿== FreeType build instructions
 FreeType2 source files are needed.
 Get the source from http://freetype.org .

+= Patching
-Currently following files from version 2.4.11 should replace files from version 2.4.12 :
+Since build b420, the following files from version 2.4.11 should replace files from version 2.4.12 :
  "include/freetype/config/ftoption.h",
  "src/sfnt/ttmtx.c".
+WARNING: The patched library has a bug of leaking TrueType font resource on releasing.
+Currently it is not planned to be solved by modifying source code of FreeType.
+See module "YSLib::Adaptor::Font" for the client-side workaround.

 = DS
 Currently only building on Windows is supported.